cyberhiker/compliance-docs/AU-Policy.md

-# [Company] Audit and Accountability Management Policy
+# [Company Name] Audit and Accountability Management Policy

 ## 1. Purpose of Policy
-This Policy establishes the basis for implementing Audit and Accountability Management control practices for protecting information systems and data within [System Name].
+This Policy establishes the basis for implementing Audit and Accountability Management control practices for protecting information systems and data within [Company Name] [System Name].

 Audit and accountability applies to maintaining an accurate audit trail of events, which may be used to provide a historical record of events for applicable network devices, systems, and applications.